Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 ##### Input drivers

-The `libinput` driver can now replace `xf86-input-*` drivers.
+The `libinput` a newer driver that can now replace `xf86-input-*` drivers.
 The `xf86-input-libinput` package, is a thin wrapper around `libinput` that allows it to be used for input devices in X. The default configuration file is installed in `/usr/share/X11/xorg.conf.d/60-libinput.conf` and no extra configuration is necessary for it to autodetect keyboards, touchpads, trackpointers and supported touchscreens.
 Install the package, and then call `libinput-list-devices`, it will output the devices on the system and their respective features supported by `libinput`.

 <pre>
 pacman -S xf86-input-libinput